If you’re looking to learn how to plot a novel, you’ve come to the right place.

 When a plot or sub-plot begins a bracket is opened.
 Then as it resolves, the bracket is closed.
 Let’s look at an example:

 This technique is more common in the film industry, yet its foundation in storytelling is sound and applicable across the board.
 This is my personal favourite.
 It’s a simple, easy tool which helps to break down a story.
 The graphic below describes it:

-The font of knowledge himself has his own plotting device.
+The font of knowledge, Brandon Sanderson, has his own plotting device.
 He begins by building a list of promises or events that could take place in a story.
 So for example, if we looked at Star Wars, the key events or promises there:

 - Destroying the Empire;